-Top 50 Best Free Downloadable PC Games - Gameranx
+Top 58 Best Free PC Games Available Now - Gameranx

 SCP: Containment Breach is a free-to-play title based on the SCP Foundation mythos.
 To be exact, the game is based on SCP-870, a story about a hideous man-made object which comes to life when you aren’t looking and attempts to kill you.
 It’s a bit like the weeping angels in Doctor Who.

-If you aren’t staring at it or looking at what it’s doing, it’ll kill you, so you have to keep your eyes open and blink whenever you have a chance to do so so you don’t get tired and die.
+If you aren’t staring at it or looking at what it’s doing, it’ll kill you, so you have to keep your eyes open and blink whenever you have a chance to do so.
+Yes, it’s as terrifying as it sounds.

 #20 Planetside 2

-Planetside 2 is a free-to-play massively multiplayer first person shooter which offers full scale battles taking place over the face of the planet Auraxis, where three distinct groups battle for territorial dominance.
+Planetside 2 is a free-to-play massively multiplayer first-person shooter which offers full-scale battles across the face of the planet Auraxis, where three distinct groups are locked in a battle for territorial dominance.
 They have at their disposal numerous vehicles and weapons to allow for a futuristic experience of war.

-It’s not a game that’s easy to pick up and play but it’s one you’ll want to master as it’s very addictive.
-You’ll need to invest some time in getting with a dedicated group of players and staging assaults, or you may find yourself lost and alone without a clue as to your objectives.
+This isn’t a game that’s easy to pick up and play, but it’s one you’ll want to master.
+You’ll need to invest some time finding a dedicated group of players and staging assaults, or you may find yourself lost and alone without a clue as to your objectives.

 #19 Team Fortress 2

-Team Fortress 2 is Valve’s biggest free-to-play game and one that offers AAA-quality first person shooter action through a variety of game modes ranging from simple Capture the Flag and Team Deathmatch, to unique ones like Push the Cart.
-There’s even a variety of variations on these modes, which see both teams pushing separate carts.
+Team Fortress 2 is Valve’s biggest free-to-play game and one that offers AAA-quality first-person shooter action through a variety of game modes ranging from simple Capture the Flag and Team Deathmatch to unique additions like Push the Cart.
 The game also plays host to a variety of objective control modes and a bomb delivery mode.

-In addition to all of those competitive team-vs-team modes, players can also indulge in a cooperative mode called Mann vs Mann, which pitches players against throngs of robotic enemies across a variety of maps.
+Players can also indulge in a cooperative mode called Mann vs Mann, which pits players against throngs of robotic enemies across a variety of maps.

 #18 Alien Swarm

 Released by Valve for free, Alien Swarm is a remake of the Unreal 2004 mod that brought classic Gauntlet-style cooperative gameplay to Steam.
-With several classes to choose from, a host of upgrades and a ranking system, Alien Swarm provides countless hours of cooperative play.
+With several classes to choose from, a host of upgrades, and a ranking system, Alien Swarm provides countless hours of four-person cooperative play.
+With over 40 weapons to unlock and 64 achievements to unlock, it’s time to get started.

 #17 Spelunky